heheshang/AuroraPlan/Rust for Rustaceans.md

 with.
 Since externs exist outside of Rust’s control, they are inherently unsafe to access.
-If you call a C function from Rust, all bets are off—it might overwrite your entire memory contents and clobber all your neatly arranged 148 Chapter 9 references into random pointers into the kernel somewhere.
+If you call a C function from Rust, all bets are off—it might overwrite your entire memory contents and clobber all your neatly arranged references into random pointers into the kernel somewhere.
 Similarly, an extern static variable could be modified by external code at any time, and could be filled with all sorts of bad bytes that don’t reflect its declared type at all.
 In an unsafe block, though, you can access externs to your heart’s delight, as long as you’re willing to vouch for the other side of the extern behaving according to Rust’s rules.

-I’ll Pass on Safety Checks
+##### I’ll Pass on Safety Checks

-Some unsafe operations can be made entirely safe by introducing additional runtime checks.
+- Some unsafe operations can be made entirely safe by introducing additional runtime checks.
 For example, accessing an item in a slice is unsafe since you might try to access an item beyond the length of the slice.
 But, given how common the operation is, it’d be unfortunate if indexing into a